 - adopt and regularly review a strategy for improving the wellbeing of all children, particularly those in poverty and at greater risk of poor outcomes.

-The Department of the Prime Minister and Cabinet (DPMC) is releasing a suite of documents that formed the basis of decisions on the Child Poverty Reduction Bill, including the setting of child poverty reduction targets.
+The Department of the Prime Minister and Cabinet (DPMC) is releasing documents related to the Child Poverty Reduction Bill, including the setting of child poverty reduction targets.

 - 31 January 2018 – Introduction of the Child Poverty Reduction Bill

 - 13 February – First Reading of the Bill, and Bill referred to the Social Services and Community Select Committee

 - 4 April 2018 – Closing date for written submissions on the Bill